 Brainstorming keywords for your topic will help you refine your topic, find the most information about your topic and save you time by helping you search databases in a more efficient and systematic way.

 2. Take each of your main ideas and brainstorm as many synonyms, related words, acronyms, initialisms, and spelling variants as you can.
-For example, for "United States":
+For example, for migration:

 3. Do this for each of your main ideas.
 Searching all the variants you can come up with will give you a broader selection of relevant information.
 It might help to make a chart to keep track of which combinations you have searched for.

-Ask a Librarian.
-Messages will be responded to within 24-48 hours.
+We will respond to messages within 24-48 hours.

-Follow us on Facebook.
+Follow us on Facebook